benjvi/minimal-spring-web-demo/README.md

 ![post integration flow](https://github.com/benjvi/minimal-spring-web-demo/raw/main/tbs-post-integration-flow.png)

 You can get more details about how the Continuous Deployment part of this flow works in the [apps-gitops repo readme](https://github.com/benjvi/apps-gitops/blob/main/README.md).

+# Kpack Image

+The `kpack-image.yml` defines how the Docker images are produced for this repo, based on Tanzu Build Service constructs.
+It is configured to match your environment:
+  - `spec.source.git` to match your Git repo
+  - `spec.builder` to match a builder available in your Tanzu Build Service installation.
+In this repo, we are using a custom [builder](https://github.com/pivotal/kpack/blob/main/docs/builders.md)
+  - `spec.tag` to match a docker image tag than Tanzu Build Service can push

+This Kpack `Image` must be installed in your Tanzu Build Service installation with `kubectl apply -f kpack-image.yml` for Tanzu Build Serivce to start building Docker images based on the code found in the repo.